khulnasoft-lab/design.khulnasoft.com/doc/pajamas-ui-kit.md

 ## Structure

+### Files

+The Pajamas UI Kit is comprised of several different files.
+These files organize separate, but related concepts.
+Each publishes an asset library that can be enabled in other design files.

+The current files are:

+- [**Component library**](https://www.figma.com/file/qEddyqCrI7kPSBjGmwkZzQ/Component-library): This is the main file for design components that are used in GitLab UI and in all other files.
+The asset library is published as the "Component library" and enabled for all team files.
+This file has both typscale and data visualization enabled for use within, but those libraries are not published as part.
+- [**Typescale - Documentation Markdown**](https://www.figma.com/file/V3HKN83B7rf2T6sseLMrxa/Typescale-Documentation-Markdown): Documentation markdown is defined as any markdown that is written outside of issuable pages, such as a README or Wiki page.
+Content written using markdown includes typography that contains fixed margins and increased line-heights to improve readability.
+Published as the "Typescale - Documentation Markdown" library.
+- [**Typescale - Compact Markdown**](https://www.figma.com/file/mjAZxHkK95TlQ6L14aNp2M/Typescale-Compact-Markdown): Within certain views, the markdown type scale is decreased in order to more closely align copy with other UI components.
+Compact markdown is used for descriptions and comments on issue and merge request pages.
+Content written using markdown includes typography that contains fixed margins and increased line-heights to improve readability.
+Published as the "Typescale - Compact Markdown" library.
+- [**Data Visualization**](https://www.figma.com/file/17NxNEMa7i28Is8sMetO2H/Data-Visualization): Components, styles, and charts used within GitLab.
+Published as the "Data Visualization" library.
+- [**Product pages**](https://www.figma.com/file/tzpLCamRZNr2tTPwCP2UY4/Product-Pages): Components, layouts, regions, and page templates used within GitLab.
+Items herein are not globally used throughout the product and not included in the main component library.
+Published as the "Product Pages" library.
+- [**Figma for GitLab**](https://www.figma.com/file/73OcYdBfOaK2xlChC3tbNX/Figma-for-GitLab): An intro deck into how GitLab uses Figma.

+### Components

 With Figma, components are organized in the asset library by how they are structured and named in the file.
 The default hierarchy is **File/Page/Frame/Layer**.
-Depending on the complexity of the component, the slash convention could also be used on the frame.
+There are two methods for organizing components.
+The first uses Figma's [Variants](https://help.figma.com/hc/en-us/articles/360056440594-Create-and-use-variants) feature.
+The second is by using a slash naming convention.
+For the rest of this article, components created with Figma’s variants feature will be referred to as **variant** or **variants**.
 Here’s our working hierarchy for structure and naming, the file name has been left out for brevity:
 - **Page:** [Component]
-- **Frame:** [Category], [Group], or “Variants” (“Variants” is the default frame name)
+- **Frame:** [Variant], [Category], [Group], or literally “Variants.”
+“Variants” is the default frame name when components aren’t created with the variants feature.
-- **Layer:** [Breakpoint/Item/Size/State]
+- **Layer:** [Property=Value, Property=Value] as a variant or [Breakpoint/Item/Size/State] when manually organized.
-   - Optional breakpoints (uppercase): XS, SM, MD, LG, XL, breakpoints can also use symbols to indicate range, such as ≥MD or ≤SM
+   - Optional breakpoints: XS, SM, MD, LG, XL, breakpoints can also use symbols to indicate range, such as ≥MD or ≤SM
-   - Optional sizes (lowercase): xs, sm, md, lg, xl, xxl
+   - Optional sizes: XS, SM, MD, LG, XL, XXL

+When creating a component as a variant, only a single instance of that component will be listed in the asset library.
+After adding the component to your design you’ll have the ability to choose the variant needed based on available properties (see [examples](#examples) below).

-For both breakpoints and sizes, numerically prefixing the abbreviations correctly orders them in the asset library in a way that helps a user understand hierarchy (see [examples](#examples) below).
+If a component is not part of a variant container, numerically prefixing the breakpoint and size abbreviations correctly orders them in the asset library in a way that helps a user understand hierarchy (see [examples](#examples) below).

-Related components are placed within one parent frame (as opposed to one “floating” frame for each component).
-For example, all button variations are inside its “Variants” frame.
-This way, we can link to a single Figma frame as a design spec, in the [Pajamas documentation][pajamas], issues, merge requests, and other places.

 We aim to keep the hierarchy [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), and focus on structure specific to component context.
 If we didn’t put variants within a frame, we’d prevent the naming from being verbose, but it’d be at the cost of not having a specific frame to link to as a design spec.